ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 ---

 ### Start your VNC Server
- - Change `1800x950` can be whatever resolution you want
+ - Change `1800x950` to be whatever resolution you want

 		vncserver -geometry 1800x950